Softwarovy-projekt/Documentation/README.md

 We took the low-level parser from the BACIL project and transformed it into a separated module since it is independent of the remaining parts of the interpreter.
 Because metadata contains lots of tables that would behave in a similar way, the code generator was used to generate Java classes according to simpler tables description given in simple format.
+This was done already in BACIL.
 When the generator is run, a dedicated class for each table is created.
 The table consists of rows describing a part of the metadata.
 The rows are implemented as smart pointers using the iterator pattern for better usage.
 The columns can be constants or other pointers to different tables or streams.
 Streams contain different kinds of signatures describing other metadata or string constants.
-These signatures have to be implemented manually because of harder parsing.
+These signatures have to be implemented manually because of harder parsing constraints.
 The signatures are part of the low-level parser as well.

 We noticed some bugs in the table descriptions, which we fixed according to the ECMA specification.
 There was also an issue regarding the low-level interpretation of indices, which was fixed as well.
-In the end, we reimplemented the signatures since the former implementation just parses a necessary part of the info required in BACIL.
+In the end, we reimplemented the signatures since the former implementation just parsed necessary part of the information required by BACIL.
+We implemented parsing for all features and not only those that we require.
+Thereofre there are some fields and methods that might not be used anywhere.

 #### Symbol factories

-The symbol factories are responsible for interpreting data obtained from the low-level parser and transforming them into symbols described later.
+The symbol factories are responsible for interpreting data obtained from the low-level parser and transforming them into symbols which we describe later.
 We don't see a parallel part in the BACIL because it was strongly connected with BACIL's type system.
 We think that this architecture was wrong because of future maintainability and code extensibility.
-So we separated symbol representation and creation by providing factories for each type of symbol.
+We separated symbol representation and creation by providing factories for each type of symbol.
+Our architecture closely follows the ECMA specification as well as Roslyn implementation which can be a good sign for corectness, extensibility and maintainability.
+The nomenclature of the symbols also follows the ECMA specification and makes it easier to understand the code.

 Because we don't need to parse every method and class in the assembly to evaluate simple code, we use lazy evaluation of metadata, which would take a long time.